 Information shared with travel.gc.ca on social media is subject to the provisions of the Access to Information Act and the Privacy Act, which means that the information may be accessed and disclosed in response to a request under either of these acts.

 The personal information you provide to travel.gc.ca’s social media accounts is collected under the authority of Section 10 of the Department of Foreign Affairs and International Trade Act, in accordance with the Communications Policy of the Government of Canada.
 This information is being collected to capture conversations between you and travel.gc.ca via the department’s social media accounts.
 “Conversations” include questions and answers, comments, “likes”, retweets and other interactions where you provide feedback on content that travel.gc.ca has posted, or when travel.gc.ca provides you with information based on content that you post.
 The personal information collected is described in Personal Information Bank entitled Public Communications (DFATD PSU 914).
 Under the provisions of the Privacy Act, individuals have the right of access to, correction of, and protection of their personal information.
-Instructions for obtaining your personal information are provided on GAC’S ATIP web page.
+Instructions for obtaining your personal information are provided on GAC’S Access to Information and Privacy page.

 Reporters are asked to send questions to the appropriate individual in our Media Relations offices and refrain from submitting questions via social media.